kookma/TW-Favorites/README.md

 # Issues
-Your feedbacks and issues are appreciated through this page
+Your feedback and issue report are appreciated.

 # Tiddliwiki
 A self contained personal wiki can be found at https://tiddlywiki.com/